OctopusDeploy/blog/blog/2020-08/octopus-release-2020-3/index.md

 This release includes two breaking changes.

 * We have deprecated our Azure VM extensions, and we recommend using PowerShell DSC as a replacement.
 Our documentation covers this decision and links to further articles on how to achieve this with PowerShell DSC.
-See the [related posts](blog/2020-08/octopus-release-2020-3/index.md#related-posts) below for instructions on how to accomplish this with Amazon Web Services as well.
+See the [related posts](blog/2020-08/octopus-release-2020-3/index.md#related-posts) below for instructions to accomplish this with Amazon Web Services as well.
 * We have updated our [Deploy to IIS step](https://octopus.com/docs/deployment-examples/iis-websites-and-application-pools) to remove support to deploy to Azure App Services.
-This coincidentally worked; however, it is no longer supported.
-We recommend using our [Azure support](https://octopus.com/docs/deployment-examples/azure-deployments) instead.
+This is no longer supported, and we recommend using our [Azure support](https://octopus.com/docs/deployment-examples/azure-deployments) instead.

 ## Upgrading